Chronic Pain Guide: Types, Treatments & FAQs

 Everyone feels pain from time to time, of varying degrees of severity.
 When you stub your toe or cut yourself, you feel an instant “ouch!”
-And you also feel pain when you develop an injury or illness, like appendicitis, that causes you to writhe in distress.
-While uncomfortable, it’s not always such a bad thing that you feel pain, since it’s your body’s way of telling you that something is wrong.
+You also feel pain when you develop an injury or illness, like appendicitis, that makes you writhe in distress.
+And you feel pain from long-lasting injuries or conditions that don't seem to resolve.
+While unsettling, pain is the body’s way of highlighting that something is wrong.

-For example, if you place your hand on a hot stove, the pain will cause you to react instantly by pulling your hand away from the stove, preventing a more severe burn.
-Or, if you twist your ankle, you will experience pain when you try to put weight on it.
-So, this results in a temporary behavioral change, as you will keep weight off of your injured ankle, so your body can repair and heal the injured tissue.
-These experiences are typically classified as “acute pain,” and when your body heals, the pain usually stops.
+For example, if you put your hand on a hot stove, pain spurs you to yank your hand away, preventing a more severe burn.
+Or, if you twist your ankle, you will feel pain when you try to put weight on it.
+So you will try to keep your weight off, giving the ankle a chance to repair and heal the injured tissue.
+These experiences are typically classified as instances “acute pain,” and when your body heals, the pain usually stops.

-Sadly, however, the pain doesn’t go away for many people, even when the injury or illness does.
-This is called “chronic pain,” and it impacts millions of people globally.
-In some cases, people who suffer from the condition develop chronic pain syndrome that takes a toll on their mental health, as well.
+Sadly, however, for many people, the pain doesn’t go away, even when the injury or illness resolves.
+This is known as “chronic pain,” and it impacts millions of people globally.
+In some cases, people develop chronic pain syndrome, which can take a toll on their mental health as well.

-In our 101 guide to chronic pain symptoms, management and treatment, we provide an immersive look into this issue that plagues far too many people.
-You will learn about:
+In our 101 guide to chronic pain symptoms, management and treatment, you will learn about:

 - The difference between acute pain, chronic pain and chronic pain syndrome

 Types of Pain Levels